 '''

 Signature

-public final
+public

 int getId()

+Returns

+the signal number

 '''

-the signal number Get the number of this signal.
+Get the number of this signal.

 '''

 Signature

-public final
+public

 java.lang.String getName()

 Returns

 the name of this signal.

 Get the name of this signal.

 '''

 '''

 Signature

-public final
+public

 void start()

 throws IllegalStateException

 '''

 IllegalStateException when this POSIXSignal has already been started.
 Start this POSIXSignal, i.e., change to a running state.
 A running signal is a source of activation when in a scoped memory and is a member of the root set when in the heap.
 A running signal can be triggered.